Citrus Body Scrub

 Place 2 tablespoons bran in the center of each muslin circle.
 Add the

-lavender to one bag, the chamomile to a second and the rosemary to the third.
+lavender to one bag, the chamomile to a second and the rosemary to the

 Gather up each circle of material into a bundle and close it with an elastic